 Program and Training Pricing

-- Prerequisite: The Brain and the Disease of Addiction online training course with certificate of completion – $15/person
+- Prerequisite: The Brain and the Disease of Addiction, 2.0 CE Credits online course — $30/person

-- Prerequisite: Removing the Shame and Stigma of Substance Use Disorder (SUD) /Addiction online training course with certificate of completion – $40/person
+- Prerequisite: Removing the Shame and Stigma of Substance Use Disorder (SUD) /Addiction, 3.0 CE Credits online course — $45/person

-- Training: Employer's Solution to the Opiod Public Health Crisis Trainer Course with certificate of completion. $150/trainer
+- Training: Employer's Solution to the Opiod Public Health Crisis Trainer Course and live web training — $150/person

-Interested in Becoming a Delivery Partner for this Program - But Have Questions?
+Interested in Becoming a Delivery Partner for this Program - or Have Questions?